 There are also HAES-informed doctors, therapists, and other health practitioners.

 Of course, the weight-inclusive approach doesn’t just apply to nutrition.
 Having a HAES doctor is incredibly helpful, too.
 Often, people in larger bodies dread the doctor, because doctors have made them feel ashamed of their weight.
-If you’ve experienced this, look through this directory and see if there’s a weight-inclusive doctor in your area!
-You can find other health professionals in the directory, too.
+If you’ve experienced this, look or ask around to see if there’s a weight-inclusive doctor in your area.

 Intuitive eating helps you appreciate and care for your body, no matter its size.